empicano/aiomqtt/docs/guides.md

 - **`2`** (“Exactly once”): The message is delivered exactly once, guaranteed through a four-part handshake (PUBLISH, PUBREC, PUBREL, PUBCOMP).
 This is the slowest option.

 > [!IMPORTANT]
 > MQTT runs over network protocols that already handle packet loss and retransmissions (typically: TCP).
-QoS therefore only matters when the connection is lost and the client reconnects with the same `identifier` and `clean_start=False`.
+QoS mainly matters in two scenarios: reconnection (retransmitting unacknowledged messages when `clean_start=False`) and flow control (limiting in-flight QoS=1 and QoS=2 messages).
+Additionally, QoS=0 messages may be dropped by any participant under load.

 ### Payload encoding